Tamir Ginz

-Tamir Ginz is an Israeli performer of modern dance, choreographer and dance teacher.
+Tamir Ginz (Hebrew: תמיר גינז) is an Israeli performer of modern dance, choreographer and dance teacher.

 Biography

 Tamir Ginz started to dance at the age of 13 with his sister Tali Hershkowitz as a teacher in a dance studio in Kiryat Motzkin.
 Ginz studied dance in Kibbutzim College of Education and London Contemporary Dance School.
 He received BA in English Linguistics and Literature and Sociology in Haifa University.
 Tamir Ginz started to perform with the Haifa Ballet.
 He continued to dance in the Batsheva Dance Company in 1991-1992 at the time when Ohad Naharin became a company's director.

 Ginz started choreography career with Bat-Dor Dance Company in Tel Aviv.
 He created programme 'Platform 1' for Bat-Dor, winning the Danish 1997 Albert Gaubier award for choreography for it.
 Ginz left Bat-Dor in 2002 and established Kamea Dance Company together with Daniella Shapira.
 He was appointed Artistic Director of the Company as well as main choreographer.
 In addition to choreography, Ginz danced in “Secret Garden” and “Limelight” productions.